sophiepavlova/sophiepavlova.github.io/README.md

 # Jonas's site

-first training project in html and css, with a bit of JS.
+first training project in HTML and CSS.